 If you have peak pricing and an HVAC system that is powered by electricity, you can use your Nest thermostat to schedule heating or cooling when it’s less expensive.
 Optimize your schedule in one or two simple steps:

-- Disable Home/Away Assist switching for your thermostat — In some cases, you can save more money (but less energy) by keeping your home closer to your preferred temperature while you’re away.
+- Disable automatic switching for your thermostat when you leave or come home.
+In some cases, you can save more money (but less energy) by keeping your home closer to your preferred temperature while you’re away.
 This way your system doesn’t have to work as hard to condition your home when you come back during a peak rate period.
 Check with your energy provider to understand the specific times and rates for your TOU plan.
 After you disable automatic switching for your thermostat, you should also track your energy savings in the monthly Nest Home Report and compare them to your energy bill.